Bulletin of the Council for Research in Music Education

 The Bulletin of the Council for Research in Music Education provides a forum where contemporary research is made accessible to all with interest in music education.
 The Bulletin contains current research, and reviews of interest to the international music education profession.

-Dr. Janet R. Barrett is editor and works with an advisory committee of music education's most prestigious researchers.
-The Bulletin of the Council for Research in Music Education provides an outlet for scholarly publication and is one of music education's leading publications.
+The editors work with an advisory committee of music education's most prestigious researchers.
+Bulletin of the Council for Research in Music Education provides an outlet for scholarly publication and is one of music education's leading publications.

 Indexes